fommil/fpmortals/manuscript/wip.md

     } yield i
 ~~~~~~~~

-Like the second solution, we can choose one of `Monad` instances to be
+Like the second solution, we can choose one of the `Monad` instances to be
 `implicit` within the block, achieved by importing it

 {lang="text"}